Ainara12/Programing-Scripting-problems/README.md

 In this task I had to write a program that takes  a positive floating-point number entered by the user and outputs then an approximation of its square root, taking as reference Newton's square root method.
-The code is self explanatory and had comments indicating how it works.
+The code is self-explanatory and had comments indicating how it works.
 Basically we create a variable for the user input , then I created a function named "sqrt" as was required by the task with is return as the formula to find the approximate square root.
 At the end the program prints the value entered by user and the square root calculation result.

 **References**